applikef/applifun/README.md

 Working with such autistic children we identified a gap of software, where educational software normally requires skills that these children should acquire.
 The activities provided by this project are aimed at helping these children to acquire these skills.

-We made the source of this project public to allow serving the application from git-pages at least for a pilot period.
+The source of this project are public to allow serving the application from git-pages at least for a pilot period.
 We still keep our complete rights and ownership of this code reserved.